sansumbrella/Conditional-Landscape/README.md

 02 - centers the shape in the window
 03 - adds rotation and interactivity to the shape

+Region Drawing sketches:
+More ideas for drawing in a grid, without using a data file

 Fake Data Maker:
 - makes fake data for the data loading sketches (since you need something to test with)